belodpav/autocomplete/README.md

 ![](screenshot.gif)

+## Demo

+Visit [the page](http://belodpav.com/works/workslist/autocomplete/) to know more about Autocomplete suggester.
 ## How to install

 Add **autocomplete.js** and **autocomplete.css** files to your page(or **autocomplete.min.js** and **autocomplete.min.css**).
 You can change some of the styling in **autocomplete.css** to suit your needs.